 A high temperature is called a fever (or sometimes a high fever).
 Fever itself is not an illness.
-A fever is usually a symptom of an underlying condition, most often an infection.
+A fever is usually a symptom of an underlying condition, usually an infection.

-The actual temperature causing a fever varies between different people and depends on what their usual temperature is.
 It is usually agreed that a person with a temperature of 38°C or higher has a fever.
-However, a temperature over 37.5°C can often be considered to be a fever in many children.
-Fevers can occur in children and adults and can be very common.
+However, a temperature over 37.5°C can be considered to be a mild fever.
+Fevers occur in both children and adults and are very common, particularly in children.
 Fevers are often accompanied by sweating.

 What is a normal temperature?